mickfuzz/makecode-platformer-101/movingEnemiesAnimated.md

 To check that you are making the most of this pattern you can ask yourself the following questions:

-* Are your blocks placed in the right place to make sure you enemies patrol in the right places
-* Can place patrolling enemies towards the end of your game in a way that makes it tricky to get past them?
+* Are there other types of animations that suit your game.
+* Where can you place the animated enemies to maximise the challenge to your game.

 This Game Pattern is one of many allowing you to make improvements to your platform game and to learn coding and wider computing concepts.
 Find more on the [Game Pattern page](gamePatterns.md).

+In this pattern we replace our static enemies with animated enemies.
+If you want to have both kinds of enemies then you can do this by following the patterns shown in the **[add a patrolling enemy](movingEnemiesPatrolling)** tutorial.

-This pattern may make your game much more challenging.
-To balance it out a potential next step may be to add the Jump on Enemies pattern to your game if you haven't already.
+Also this pattern may make your game much more challenging.
+To balance it out a potential next step may be to add the **[jump on enemies](jumpOnEnemies)** pattern to your game if you haven't already.